-50 Years Ago: The Beach Boys’ ‘Surfer Girl’ Hits The Charts
+When the Beach Boys’ ‘Surfer Girl’ Hit the Charts

-The single is significant in that it was the first Beach Boys release to be produced by Brian Wilson.
-The band’s first few singles, and first two albums were produced by Capitol staff producer, Nick Venet (along with input from Murry Wilson, the Wilson brothers’ notorious father).
+The single is significant because it was the first Beach Boys release to be produced by Brian Wilson.
+The group's first few singles, as well as its first two albums, were produced by Capitol staff producer Nick Venet, along with input from Murry Wilson, the Wilson brothers' controlling father.

-‘Surfer Girl’ was the first step on a long and illustrious history as a visionary producer.
-Though he took many cues from his mentor, Phil Spector, Brian Wilson would soon expand on those ideas and take them into new and increasingly adventurous territory.
+"Surfer Girl" was the first step in his long history as one of music's most visionary producers.
+Though he took many cues from his mentor Phil Spector, Brian Wilson soon expanded on those ideas and took hem into new and increasingly adventurous territories.